 - 1/2 cup stout beer (I use Guinness)

 - 5 tablespoons powdered sugar

-- Preheat oven to 350 degrees F. Combine flour, baking soda, baking powder and salt in a small mixing bowl with a whisk or a fork.
+- Preheat oven to 350°F. Combine flour, baking soda, baking powder and salt in a small mixing bowl with a whisk or a fork.
 In a separate large bowl, blend butter and brown sugar with a mixer at high speed until well blended.
 Add eggs, one at a time, until well combined.
 Add vanilla and beat until combined.

-- Coat a 9x5-inch baking pan with baking spray.
-Scrape batter into the loaf pan and bake at 350 degrees for 40-45 minutes or until a toothpick inserted in the center comes out with crumbs clinging.
+- Coat a 9×5-inch baking pan with baking spray.
+Scrape batter into the loaf pan and bake for 40-45 minutes or until a toothpick inserted in the center comes out with crumbs clinging.
 Cool on a wire rack in pan for ten minutes before removing from pan and cooling completely.

 - Meanwhile, in a small bowl, combine powdered sugar and remaining 1 tablespoon of maple syrup, stir until smooth.
 Add water, a few drops at a time, as needed until a glaze consistency is reached.
 Drizzle glaze over cooled bread.
 If desired, let stand until set before slicing.

 Verdict: Delicious!
-I think I’ve already covered it, but the nutty, slightly bitter taste of the stout combined with the sweet maple syrup was just a perfect combination.
+I think I’ve already covered it, but the nutty, slightly bitter taste of the stout combined with the sweet maple syrup is just a perfect combination.

 Husband’s take: “I was skeptical, but this is really good!”
-He ate it for breakfast a few days.
+He likes maple stout quick bread for breakfast.